jonbhanson/flutter_native_splash/README.md

 4. `color` the window background consists of a single opaque color.

-~~**_PLEASE NOTE:_** The splash screen may not appear when you launch the app from Android Studio.
-However, it should appear when you launch by clicking on the launch icon in Android.~~  This seems to be resolved now.
+**_PLEASE NOTE:_** The splash screen may not appear when you launch the app from Android Studio on API 31.
+However, it should appear when you launch by clicking on the launch icon in Android.
+This seems to be resolved in API 32+.

 **_PLEASE NOTE:_** There are a number of reports that non-Google launchers do not display the launch image correctly.
 If the launch image does not display correctly, please try the Google launcher to confirm that this package is working.